lightningtgc/es6-coding-style/es6-coding-style-en.md

 - 1.1 Variables

-> For only valid under the current scope of the variables , you should use `let` instead of ` var`
+> For only valid under the current scope of the variables , you should use `let` instead of ` var`.

-> For global variable declaration , using `var`, but should avoid excessively declaring global variables which pollutes the global namespace
+> For global variable declaration, using `var`, but should avoid excessively declaring global variables which pollutes the global namespace.

 ```js
 // Bad